Account

 patron

-His other work int theatre includes: L’amant Anonyme at Glyndebourne; Bangers for Cardboard Citizens and Soho Theatre, The Land of Lost Content at Pleasance and most recently playing the role of Marcus Rashford in Dear England at the National Theatre.
+His other work in theatre includes: Dear England at the National Theatre, L’amant Anonyme at Glyndebourne; Bangers for Cardboard Citizens and Soho Theatre, The Land of Lost Content at Pleasance and most recently playing the role of Marcus Rashford in Dear England at the National Theatre.

-His work in television includes Grace for ITV and Silent Witness for the BBC.
+His work in television includes Heartstopper (Season 3) for Netflix, Grace for ITV, Silent Witness for the BBC and the upcoming How to Get to Heaven from Belfast for Netflix.

 board of directors